andromeda0004/crawl_probe/readme.md

 The script will begin crawling all reachable links and print out:

-* Every link it visits
+* Every link it visits depth first
 * Links that contain the specified keyword

 ## Notes